excid3/rails/guides/source/getting_started.md

 post "/products", to: "products#create"
 ```

-Here, we're telling Rails to listen for POST requests to the "/products" path and process those requests in the `ProductsController` using the `create` action.
+Here, we've told Rails to take POST requests to "/products" and process them with the `ProductsController` using the `create` action.

 Routes may also need to dynamically match requests.
 So how does that work?